S-V-J/Travel-Assistant-Application/README.md

 - **Phase 9**: Docker + AWS production deployment
 - **Phase 10**: Comprehensive testing and optimization

-## Tagline for Donation

-**"Building the future of multilingual AI travel assistance – your support powers innovation!"**

 ## Usage & Collaboration

 This repository is **public** for learning, research, and building derivative works.
 The codebase is available under MIT license for cloning, forking, and adaptation. **Direct modification access** is restricted to invited collaborators.